 Country-style Home Décor

 If you’re looking for some country decorating ideas, look no further.
-As long as your current furnishings are relatively simple and neutral in color, you can acquire a sense of country style with a few key elements.
+As long as your current furnishings are relatively simple and neutral in color, you can acquire a sense of country style with a few key décor elements.

 Plaid throw pillows are fairly easy to find and look right at home against light-colored sofas and chairs.
-They’re an affordable way to add country appeal to your living room, especially when paired with a handmade quilt.
+They’re an affordable and easy way to add country appeal to your living room, especially when paired with a handmade quilt.

 There’s something about these feathered friends that makes country style feel particularly on point.
 From wall art and clocks to hand towels and floor mats, rooster décor makes a charming addition to your space (especially the kitchen).

 Galvanized metal is common on farms for its rust-resistant qualities, so it’s no surprise it’s made an appearance in country décor.
-We love the look of galvanized metal wall décor and clocks.
+We love the look of galvanized metal wall décor and wall clocks.